 The Dams Sector delivers critical water retention and control services that support multiple critical infrastructure sectors in the United States.
 Sector functions include hydroelectric power generation, municipal and industrial water supplies, agricultural irrigation, sediment and flood control, river navigation for inland bulk shipping, industrial waste management, and recreation.
-The Federal Government's responsibility in the Sector is diverse.
+The federal government's responsibility in the sector is diverse.
 Activities include providing timely threat information and working with organizations to develop standards and guidance for facility construction, operations, and security.
-The Cybersecurity and Infrastructure Security Agency (CISA), which serves as the Dams Sector Risk Management Agency (SRMA), and sector partners collaboratively develop guidance, resources, and training that support the security and resilience of our Nation's critical dams, levees, navigation locks, and other water control facilities.
+The Cybersecurity and Infrastructure Security Agency (CISA), which serves as the Sector Risk Management Agency (SRMA) for the Dams Sector, and sector partners collaboratively develop guidance, resources, and training that support the security and resilience of the nation's critical dams, levees, navigation locks, and other water control facilities.

-DAMS SECTOR COLLABORATION.
-RESOURCES, AND TRAINING
+DAMS SECTOR COLLABORATION, RESOURCES, AND TRAINING